Jim made Sunday brunch for us. Just the two us. It was a refreshing weekend and Sunday morning brunch at home.

 Some dishes are great to be served again.
 Some are not.
 Slowly, we have made that adjustment.

-https://bushelandapickle.com/classic-chicken-divan/ Chicken Divan is a favorite that is just as delicious the second time around.
+Chicken Divan is a favorite that is just as delicious the second time around.
 We had that for our Sunday night supper.
-The chicken divan in the Pyrex dish was heated in the oven and rice was made in the rice cooker.
-See HERE for the recipe.
+The Chicken Divan in the Pyrex dish was heated in the oven and rice was made in the rice cooker.
+The recipe is here

-As our 5 children have moved on and out, adjust the quality and size of the meals was changing.
-Believe me when I say it wasn’t easy adjust to just the 2 of us.
+As our 5 children have moved on and out, adjusting the amount made for each meals changed.
+Believe me when I say it wasn’t easy do that for just the 2 of us.
 Some dishes are great to be served again.
 Some are not.
 Slowly, we have made that adjustment.

 Breakfast is just about the easiest meal to adjust serving!